rrothwell/flow_insight_rancher/README.md

 The short term data nodes use container data directories that are mapped to host directories on SSD volumes.
-The data directories as seen from the host need to have a uid/guid that looks like the elasticsearch user as seen from the container, otherwise ElasticSearch will thrown AccessDenied exceptions during startup and the data node container will file to start.
+The data directories as seen from the host need to have a uid/guid that looks like the elasticsearch user as seen from the container, otherwise ElasticSearch will thrown AccessDenied exceptions during startup and the data node container will fail to start.

-The elasticsearch uid/gui was found by starting up the base container via:
+The container elasticsearch user uid/gui was found by starting up the base container via:
 ``` bash
 docker run -it -v /disks/ssde/elasticsearch_data:/data0  elasticsearch:2.4.3-alpine /bin/bash
 ````
-And the running the id command
+And then running the id command
 ``` bash
 id elasticsearch
 ```